Wednesday, February 12, 2020

-Project Self-Sufficiency is a private non-profit community-based organization dedicated to improving the lives of low-income families residing in northwestern New Jersey.
+Project Self-Sufficiency has improved the lives of low-income families residing in northwestern New Jersey for more than 30 years.
 The agency’s mission is to provide a broad spectrum of holistic, respectful, and comprehensive services enabling low-income single parents, teen parents, two-parent families, and displaced homemakers to improve their lives and the lives of their children through the achievement of personal and economic self-sufficiency and family stability.
-Since 1986 Project Self-Sufficiency has served more than 20,500 families, including over 30,000 children.
+Since 1986 Project Self-Sufficiency has served more than 25,000 families.

-For information about the Clergy Breakfast, or to find out more about the programs and services offered at Project Self-Sufficiency, call 973-940-3500 or 844-807-3500, or visit www.projectselfsufficiency.org.
+Those who attend the Career Fair will have the opportunity to enter a drawing for a $250 Shop Rite gift card.
+For more information about the free Career Fair, or to find out more about the programs and services offered by Project Self-Sufficiency, call 973-940-3500 or 844-807-3500, or visit www.projectselfsufficiency.org.